Last Updated on July 25, 2022 by Cheryl Moreo

 Super bulky yarn is a thick yarn that works up quickly.
 The super bulky yarn is considered super chunky in the UK and 14 -ply in Australia.

-Use this yarn for cowls, scarves, and hats.
+Use this yarn weight for cowls, scarves, and hats.

 Jumbo/Roving yarn is usually roving.

-Use this category in tapestry weaving and arm knitting.
+Use this yarn weight category in tapestry weaving and arm knitting.
 Blankets and cowls are arm knitted using this roving.